 - There are two types of air conditioner systems: The split systems and the package unit.

 Controls and Control Problems – Air Conditioner Troubleshooting

-When powered it will have a sequence of operation and an order of operations.
+When powered it will have a sequence of operation or an order of operations.
 This is based on input from the thermostat and any safety circuits in the air conditioner system.

 If you have input to the board and no output, then you need to check why there is no output.
-The problem is in the board and needs to be looked at carefully.
+Check the safety circuit.
+If no problems are found with the safety circuit move on to the circuit board.
+The problem could be on the board and needs to be looked at carefully.

 Control Voltage and Control Circuits – Air Conditioner Troubleshooting